Interacting with native Italian speakers

 If you master a few key phrases in Italian, you can put your Italian friends at ease when speaking with them, allowing them to communicate more efficiently and effortlessly.

-Italians are often very receptive to persons who are learning their mother tongue; they will often be happy to chat with you and assist you in practising, and you will quickly form a bond.
+Italians are often very receptive to persons who are learning their mother tongue; they will often be happy to chat with you and assist you in practice, and you will quickly form a bond.

 You will not only learn some Italian words and phrases this way, but you will also be able to communicate in your target language from the beginning.